yabinmeng/jupyter_sparkr/README.md

 #### Limit SparkR Resource Usage

-Please also **notice** the CPU and memory usage as limiteded per our previous settings.
+Please also **notice** the CPU and memory usage as limited per our previous settings.
 This is very important to set the limits because the SparkR session launched from the notebook is a long running session.
-Unless the notebook user explicitly terminate the R kernel (see below), the SparkR session will stay alive until Jupyter server restarts.
+Unless the notebook user explicitly terminates the R kernel (see below), the SparkR session will stay alive until Jupyter server restarts.
 If we don't set the Spark resource usage limit, the SparkR session will grab all available resources, leading all future Spark applications stuck waiting.

 ##### Terminate Jupyter R Kernel Properly